 Random sampling and LHS are applicable when pertinent data are absent for reference.
 Conversely, when relevant data exists, human experts generally eschew these methods.
 Instead, they leverage insights from previous optimization tasks to guide the initial exploration of new challenges.
 Transferring knowledge across different optimization tasks reflects a natural inclination in human behavior.
 However, simulating this knowledge transfer process in Bayesian Optimization (BO) remains a significant challenge.

 Figure 1.
-Schematic illustration of uniform sampling and transfer sampling strategies. (a) The target function to be optimized. (b) BO that based on uniform initial sampling.
-Uniform initial sampling collects comprehensive global information, allowing for the identification of the global optimum after a few iterations. (c) BO that incorporates knowledge transfer from a source function.
-Transfer sampling directly targets likely regions of the global optimum, achieving rapid convergence through minimal iterations.
+Schematic illustration of uniform sampling and transfer sampling strategies. (a) The target function. (b) BO with uniform initial sampling.
+Uniform initial sampling collects comprehensive global information about the target function, allowing for the identification of the global optimum after a few iterations. (c) BO with knowledge transfer from a source function.
+Transfer sampling directly focues on the likely region of the global optimum, achieving rapid convergence through minimal iterations.

 In this study, we undertook the following work: (a) We propose a globally uniform initial sampling strategy, Euclidean Distance Sampling (EDS), for scenarios lacking relevant data references.
 Compared to Random Sampling and Latin Hypercube Sampling (LHS), EDS markedly improves the stability of surrogate model performance during the initialization phase and diminishes the risk of convergence to local optima in the optimization process. (b) When relevant data are available, we utilize a transfer learning strategy that integrates knowledge from related datasets into the sampling process for the target task, thus reducing the experimental effort needed to locate the global optimum.
 The distinctive feature of this method lies in its capability to assess the correlation between the source model and the target task across iterations.
 It dynamically adjusts the extent of knowledge transfer based on this correlation, thereby facilitating effective and reliable transfer sampling in Bayesian Optimization.